Chiefs banked on rookie returns to reach Super Bowl - NewsBreak

 Lott and those young 49ers hoisted the Lombardi Trophy.
 The Chiefs have a chance to do the same.

-“I was optimistic,” Reid said, “but you don’t know how that journey’s going to go.
-But they’ve sure done a nice job.”
+“I was optimistic.
+But you don’t know how that journey’s going to go.
+But they’ve sure done a nice job,” said Reid.Copyright 2023 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0